This service includes cover blurbs, taglines and teasers;

 Frontier and Great taste; less filling.
 They're indispensable

-for promoting books, too, both fiction and nonfiction, but some writers
+promoting books, too, both fiction and nonfiction, but some writers find

-find them more difficult to compose than the book itself.
-If it doesn't
+them more difficult to compose than the book itself.
+If it doesn't come

 Taglines are short, punchy,